 Dinner: Salmon fillet, sweet potato, steamed broccoli and green beans

-Sample day (fat loss, ~1,800 calories)
+Sample day (fat loss, around 1,800 calories)

 Breakfast: Overnight oats with protein powder, berries, and chia seeds